clinthoward/clinthoward.github.io/about.md

 Order: 3
 ---

 I am a quantitative portfolio manager focused on systematic equity strategies.
 I completed a part-time PhD at the University of Technology Sydney while working full time, with research on machine learning in finance and the index effect.
-Before finance, I studied chemical engineering and mathematics.
+Before my detour into investing, I studied chemical engineering and mathematics at the University of Sydney.

-My work and research interests include portfolio construction, testing established empirical results, and flow-based effects.
+Aside from my career research, my research interests include portfolio construction/optimization and challenging established empirical results.
 [View my research]({{ '/research/' | prepend: site.baseurl }}).

 ## Career
 * 2026 - current: Sydney